Luis de Almeida (missionary): Life

-While Almeida himself was in charge of surgical care at the hospital, a former Japanese monk, a Christian priest, was in charge of internal medicine and medicine.
-In addition, magical medicine using holy water, crosses, rosary, prayers, etc. was also widely practiced.
-In fact, magical medicine was more prevalent at the hospital than surgical medicine, and Almeida himself actually placed more importance on magical medicine than on surgical medicine, and made statements emphasizing that the "power of God" was responsible for the healing of illnesses.

 He also established a mutual aid organization for Christians in Ōita called "Misericórdia".

 Luís de Almeida was also active in evangelism, and Father Cosme de Torres often sent Almeida to areas where it seemed difficult to convert people.
 The learned Almeida was good at responding to the desires of monks and other intellectuals, and led them to convert.
 As a doctor, he helped the poor and sick, and gained many followers.
 Even after he began his work as a priest, he continued to invest in trade, raised funds for hospitals, and generously donated his personal fortune to the Japanese Church, which was suffering from chronic financial difficulties.

 After 1560, Almeida had to give up leading the hospital since an order had arrived in Japan forbidding members of the Society from providing medical practices.
 From that time on he became an accountant for the Jesuits, and spent 1561 proselytizing in Hakata (now part of the city of Fukuoka), Hirado, and Kagoshima.
 In 1562 he obtained the landing permit for Portuguese ships in Yokoseura, which briefly thrived as a Portuguese port before it was destroyed the next year by rival merchants.
 The following year he founded churches in Shimabara and Kuchinotsu.
 In 1565 he spent his time in the Kansai area, leaving descriptions of a Japanese tea ceremony he witnessed in Sakai and of the magnificent temples of Nara.
 He did not fully abandon medicine, as he still helped in the Funai hospital, cared for other Jesuit fathers, and administered medicine for Japanese daimyo on occasion.

 After years of tireless efforts in the Japanese mission, Almeida was ordained a priest in Macau in 1580.
 Upon returning to Japan, he was made Superior of Amakusa, which had become Christianized through his efforts.
 He died three years later in Kawachiura (河内浦; now part of Amakusa City).
 The hospital he built in Funai was destroyed in 1587 by troops from Satsuma.